Touch me not plant (Mimosa pudica) is a plant full of shyness under its protectiveness is a masterpiece of nature.

 - Prayer plant

-You can also have fun experience to touch its feathery leaves.
+You can also have a fun experience touching its feathery leaves.
 Kids love cuddling sensitive plants.

 How to Grow Touch me Not Plant ???
 Use Touch Me Not Seeds